jamesbowman/py-bteve/docs/index.rst

       These values are part of the graphics context and are saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

+  .. method:: Cell(cell)

+      Set the bitmap cell number used by :meth:`Vertex2f` when drawing ``BITMAPS``.

+      :param int cell: bitmap cell number.
+Range 0-127.
+The initial value is 0

+      This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

+  .. method:: ClearColorA(alpha)

+      Set clear value for the alpha channel

+      :param int alpha: alpha value used when the color buffer is cleared.
+Range 0-255.
+The initial value is 0

+      This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

+  .. method:: ClearColorRGB(red, green, blue)

+      Set clear values for red, green and blue channels

+      :param int red: red value used when the color buffer is cleared.
+Range 0-255.
+The initial value is 0
+      :param int green: green value used when the color buffer is cleared.
+Range 0-255.
+The initial value is 0
+      :param int blue: blue value used when the color buffer is cleared.
+Range 0-255.
+The initial value is 0

+      These values are part of the graphics context and are saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

+  .. method:: Clear(c, s, t)

+      Clear buffers to preset values

+      :param int c: clear color buffer.
+Range 0-1
+      :param int s: clear stencil buffer.
+Range 0-1
+      :param int t: clear tag buffer.
+Range 0-1

   .. method:: ClearStencil(s)

       Set clear value for the stencil buffer